 As mentioned earlier, 30 % of the workforce comprises millennials.
 These people have grown around using mobile devices to run through their daily tasks.
 From sending or reading emails and reviewing notes, they are functioning based on a digital-first mindset.
 With mobile learning, training content is seamlessly designed according to how millennials think and work.

 You learned that innovation isn’t just an inherent quality, but rather something that is cultivated within a company through a collected effort.
-Keeping up with the changing needs of corporate learners requires embracing innovation and encouraging innovative ideas.
+Keeping up with the changing needs in corporate learning requires embracing innovation and encouraging innovative ideas.

 In an article published in Training Magazine, it says, “As more and more Training departments continue to do more with less, and new generations of workers clamor for just-in-time training on their devices, companies increasingly are converting classroom courses to e-learning—or least implementing a blended approach.”

-For a business or organization that is looking for a significant boost in employee learning and development, consider eLearning.
+For a business or organization that is looking for a significant boost in corporate learning and development, consider e-learning.
 But of course, with the number of options and solution providers out there, selecting one will be a crucial decision.
 Find someone who’s doesn’t only have the expertise and years of experience, also consider a provider who possesses a “business-first” mindset.

 At Cursum, we help companies reach business milestones by providing them top-notch solutions designed to respond to their specific needs.
 Whether it be designing an LMS for onboarding, compliance training, or employee development, we make sure that we keep our customers at the core of the process.
 We have our partners’ success stories to serve as a testament to our undying dedication to providing only powerful and reliable SaaS solutions.